sumotoy/TFT_ILI9163C/README.md

 	- SCK		-->		Sclk (D5)
 	- LED		-->		Some display need a resistor (see note below)

-	Use the current staging version 2.0rc2 with ESP8266 or it will probably fail, it works much better with SPI and it's overall better than stable version.
+	Use the last version of ESP8266 or it will probably fail, it works much better with SPI and it's overall better than stable version.

 * Note about led: